x512/getfactormodels/README.md

   [14096 rows x 6 columns]
   ```

-* Retrieving the daily data for the Fama-French 3-factor model, since `start_date`:
+* To retrieve the daily data for the Fama-French 3-factor model, since `start_date`:

   ```python
   import getfactormodels as gfm